rasmusrim/paddleWar/README.md

- #paddleWar
+#PaddleWar
 A themeable paddle war game.

 ## Installation
 Clone the repository onto your web server.
 It is right now not possible to use the game by just opening the index.html file in a browser.